CCCA Members

 • Lake Champlain Maritime Museum (Emerging Professional)

-Julie A. Reilly, Executive Director of the Williamstown + Atlanta Art Conservation Center, is an objects conservator, conservation educator, and nonprofit administrator having worked at the Smithsonian Museum of American History, The Colonial Williamsburg Foundation, The Winterthur Museum, the Nebraska State Historical Society Ford Conservation Center, KANEKO, Omaha by Design, and the Intermuseum Conservation Association.
+Julie A. Reilly is an objects conservator, conservation educator, and nonprofit administrator having worked at the Smithsonian Museum of American History, The Colonial Williamsburg Foundation, The Winterthur Museum, the Nebraska State Historical Society Ford Conservation Center, KANEKO, Omaha by Design, and the Intermuseum Conservation Association and the Williamstown + Atlanta Art Conservation Center.

 Leslie Rowell is a freelance archivist, serving organizations in the care, management, and accessibility of their archival and 3-D collections.
 She currently works with the Bread and Puppet Theater, the Greensboro and Stowe Historical Societies, and private collections.
 Previously as archivist for the Unitarian Church of Montpelier Records Project, the Old Stone House Museum, Sterling College, and field interviewer for the Vermont Historical Society Vermont 70s Project, she has guided all facets of collections work, including the processing and management of photographic collections, digitization, digital assets management, records management, and implementing environmental controls.
 She has completed 21 credits toward her MS degree in the Simmons University Master of Library and Information Science: Archives Management Concentration program.